 In such experiments, only the tree construction time is measured and compared.
 The parallel quadtree construction codes introduced in [29] and [30] are not publicly available.
 We implemented the algorithms following their descriptions.
 However, such algorithms showed very poor performance (G-PICS achieves more than 1000X speedup).
-Due to very low level of parallelism and inefficient memory use, the above academic code can hardly represent the state-of-the-art.
+Due to very low level of parallelism and inefficient memory use, the above academic code can hardly represent the state-of-theart.
 Consequently, to have a more meaningful evaluation, we compare G-PICS tree construction with the parallel tree construction developed by Nvidia [31].
+Nvidia code does not work for very large datasets, therefore, number of input data points in this experiment is limited to the ones that we can run using Nvidia.
 G-PICS kdtree construction performance is evaluated by comparing with parallel kdtree construction based on sorting all data points using the CUDA Thrust library [32].